 Control of exit speed out of solder pot to within ± 0.3 cm/sec

-When removing through-hole or surface mount components from the solder bath, the temperature, flux chemistry, and extraction speed are critical.
+The temperature, flux chemistry, and extraction speed are critical when removing through-hole or surface mount components from the solder bath.
 These parameters play a significant role in controlling the solder thickness applied by the re-tinning process.

 It has been observed that some within the electronics assembly industry use a single static solder pot for both alloy removal and component re-tinning.
 This is not recommended since organic contaminants, flux buildup, and accumulation of gold can be transferred to the re-tinned component leads or terminations.
 Those using this practice rely on outdated standards and procedures that do not comply with the GEIA-STD-0006 or IEC TS-62647-4 component re-tinning industry requirements.